APSI Art History with John Gunnin

 • Instructional approaches and lesson planning

-• Note-taking, & Organizers
+• Note-taking & Organizers

-• Reading assignments, homework, flipping the classroom
+• Reading assignments, homework, flipping strategies

 • Sample Unit Tests—MCQ, essay, identification